 New York City police department are on the hunt for five women who are believed to be linked to con artists who victimize elderly Asian women in Manhattan, Queens and Brooklyn in recent months.
-The victims were reportedly tricked into handing over thousands of dollars after being told their money was “cursed,” according to local authorities.

 The trick, popularly known as the “Cursed Money Scam,” has successfully siphoned almost a total of $470,000 off five Asian women in their 50’s and 60’s in the three NY boroughs, reported the New York Daily News.